designedmind/2017/_drafts/intro.md

 Following David Chalmers, I will call this the _further fact_ intuition.
 The further fact intution is compelling.
-It has lead some philosophers, notably David Chalmers, to argue that the scientific world-view needs to be extended to include consciousness as a new primitive ingredient.
+It has lead some philosophers, notably Chalmers, to argue that the scientific world-view needs to be extended to include consciousness as a new primitive ingredient.
+Others, such as Daniel Dennett, have argued that the further fact intuition is just a false intuition.

-Others, such as Daniel Dennett, have argued that some aspects of the folk image -- in particular qualia, and the sense that our consciousness phenomenonology is "plenum", a rich sensory world-image something like a movie in the brain -- are confused or illusory.
+some aspects of the folk image
+-- in particular qualia, and the sense that our consciousness phenomenonology is "plenum", a rich sensory world-image something like a movie in the brain -- are confused or illusory.